• Graphical User Interface

 The marker sections for which the settings are to be made are selected here.
 For a title-related style, it is sufficient to make the following settings for all markers.

 HHere the individual nimbu instruments are assigned to the style parts SubRhythm, Rhythm, Bass, Chord 1, Chord 2, Pad, Phrase 1 and Phrase 2 of the style.
-The check mark at Original Scale indicates that the tension tones have to be taken over as well.
+The check mark at Original Scale indicates that the original tensions have to be taken over as well.

-NTR is the so-called note transposition rule.
-It knows only the settings "Root Trans" and "Root Fixed".
+NTR refers to the so-called note transposition rule.
+In this tab, it only has the settings "Root Trans" and "Root Fixed".
 This setting determines how the root of the accompanying instrument is created when playing a chord.
 NTT is the so-called note transposition table.
 This setting determines how the chord type of the played chord affects the accompanying instrument.

 Since in nimbu the events of the accompanying instruments are already separated from the chords of the harmony and in addition their chord tones are distinguished by color from the tension tones, one recognizes on the basis simple rules very fast, which settings are to be made per style part.
 These simple rules are part of the nimbu documentation.